jbrumf/qc_basics/doc_src/Quantum_computing_basics.md

 SWAP operations are important on a real quantum computer because two-qubit gates (like CX) need the qubits to be physically-adjacent so that they can interact.
 The SWAP operation allows the qubits to be moved around.

-SWAP itself is usually not a primitive operation but it is equivalent to the application of three CX gates as follows:
+SWAP itself is equivalent to the application of three CX gates as follows:

 <div style="text-align: center;">
 <img src="assets_qcb/cx3.png" height="115"/>
 </div>

 A sequence of swaps of adjacent qubits may be needed to realize a swap of two qubits that are several qubits apart.
 The topology of the physical qubit array is obviously important in minimizing the number of swap operations required.

+---

 ## 5: Entanglement